wangguohao-github/project_gazebo_aruco/docs/drone/drone_basics.md

 Note that in more complicated systems such as the one we use today there are other modes to!
 The Yaw, Pitch, Roll above describes the attitude of the vehicle.
 Acrobatic and FPV drones usually operate on attitude rates, where the controller gives Pitch rates or yaw rates.
 This is desirable as it gives the feeling of immediate reaction to controls - although that does mean you have to actively stabilise the drone yourself.

-On the other side, even higher level control metods exist which translte attitude to cartesian x,y,z frames.
+On the other side, even higher level control methods exist which translte attitude to cartesian x,y,z frames.
 Often drones end up being either velocity controlled or position controlled.
 The benefits of these higher level control is that you can command them to go to places relative to other things.
 The only downside is that the drone needs to know where it is in relation to the world - either using GPS, indoor positioning or onboard SLAM (simultaneous localisation and mapping) solutions.

 ## Parts of a drone